-Many years ago, in order to raise funds, the Ladies Aid Society of Dunbar, Fayette County, PA sold "name petals" for 10 cents each to the good residents of Dunbar.
+Many years ago, to raise funds, the Ladies Aid Society of Dunbar, Fayette County, PA sold "name petals" for 10 cents each to the good residents of town.
 Monies raised were used for church and community projects, as well as for disaster relief throughout the world, according to the book, How to Compare and Value American Quilts by Stella Rubin.

 These squares represent the names placed on the petals, with each name stitched in red onto white fabric petals which eventually formed the shape of flowers super-imposed on squares.
 The squares were sewn together into an attractive red and white quilt some years later, on Dec.
 5, 1999, by Sandy and Dolly Murphy.